BICENTENNIAL TRIBUTE

 T(blesses himself with equal violence): Santo Cristo, milord!
 Shall I row?

-B: Don't mind that, Tita - they are coaxing him with peck-loaves into his barge - a wise move, as he certainly enjoyed your loaves, Shelley - in fact, they wrought quite his change of attitude to the world at large
+B: Don't mind that, Tita - they are coaxing him with peck-loaves into a barge - a wise move, as he certainly enjoyed your loaves, Shelley - in fact, they wrought quite a change in his attitude towards the world at large

-B: Sink me, the mad scoundrel is ramming the Palaço Dogal!
+B: Why, the mad scoundrel!
+I do believe he is ramming the doors of the Palaço Dogal!

-PBS: The doges are safe - for he is aiming for the fruit shops (the waters of the canal become choppy) - mother of divine, Tita - row us out of here, pronto!
+PBS(is bravely standing on Tita's shoulders): No - he is aiming for the fruit shops (the waters of the canal become choppy) - Mother of divine, Tita - row us out of here, pronto

-T: Oh, now he's molto furioso - the Austrians (spits) have fired their musquets upon him - the dogs!!
+T: The Austrians (spits) have fired their musquets upon him - oh, now he's molto furioso

-B: Why, it will be Nuts to all of them! - er, in your own time there Tita - if you'd manage to row, Mr. Shelley cannot swim, you know by the Beard of my Father!
-Father of all Damnation!
-Mannaggia
+B: Nuts to all of them! - er, in your own time there Tita - if you'd manage to row - Mr. Shelley cannot swim, you know

 Tita obliges as Il Colosso runs riot, destroying many fruit stalls and bridges until he is out of range of the Austrians